BASICS Scotland: Podcasts

-The organisation also produce a suite of podcasts, which included various guest speakers form other emergency services, (such as Police Scotland and HM Coastguard) as well as experts from the College of Remote and Offshore Medicine.
+The organisation also produces a suite of podcasts, which have included various guest speakers form other emergency services (such as Police Scotland and HM Coastguard) as well as experts from the College of Remote and Offshore Medicine.
 These have covered a wide range of topics such as traumatic and paediatric cardiac arrest management, forensic considerations for responders, analgesia and prolonged field care.

 Medical students

 BASICS Scotland aims to undertake annual teaching for medical students; having previously taught students from Dundee University, University of St Andrews and University of Central Lancashire.
 In 2022 a University of Aberdeen medical student worked with BASICS Scotland to produce an academic poster at the EMS2022 conference.

 Sandpiper Trust role

 Sandpiper Trust is a charity formed to provide remote and rural medical (and paramedical) practitioners with equipment that would allow them to safely provide high quality immediate care at the scene of an illness or accident.
 The organisation has also supported leaps forwards in prehospital care in Scotland.